fbpx

 Emergency Protocols

-Most states require job sites to have emergency protocols posted somewhere on the property.
-These documents should contain a list of everything everyone is expected to do in case of a natural disaster or an unnatural disaster such as an active shooter or a bomb threat.
+Most states require job sites to post emergency protocols somewhere on the property.
+These documents should contain a list of everything everyone is expected to do in case of a natural disaster or an unnatural disaster, such as an active shooter or a bomb threat.
 They are supposed to be available to everyone.
 Surprisingly, most people don’t even know these things exist.

 Protecting Yourself From Bus Undercarriages

-In situations like Las Vegas, Florida, or the Exxon Valdez, the first thing the company usually does is throw the employee under the nearest bus.
+In situations like Las Vegas, Florida, or the Exxon Valdez, the company usually throws the employee under the nearest bus.
 They will say they did everything right and it is the employee’s fault for failing to do something or misunderstanding their training.

-If you believe you have been a victim of a wrongful termination or have been wrongly disciplined because of your handling of an emergency situation at work, you need to consult a legal professional right away.
-An attorney can review your company handbook or employee policy and help you determine what you should or should not have done, or if you’re being scapegoated for a policy that wasn’t even in place.
+If you believe you have been a victim of a wrongful termination or have been wrongly disciplined because you handled an emergency at work, you must consult a legal professional immediately.
+An attorney can review your company handbook or employee policy and help you determine what you should or should not have done or if you’re being scapegoated for a policy that wasn’t in place.

 Every state has its own particular vicarious liability policies.
 If you need to talk to someone in Texas or Louisiana, call Morris & Dewett Injury Law at (318) 221-1508 for a free consultation.